Walkercito/walkercito/README.md

 # Walkercito 🍉👋

 Hey there!
 I’m **Walker**, known as **Walkercito** across the web—a passionate developer from **Cienfuegos, Cuba** with a mission to create and share innovative software solutions.
-From crafting open-source tools to exploring automation and AI, I'm on an endless coding journey powered by **Python** and **C#**.
+From crafting open-source tools to exploring automation, AI, and LLM training, I'm on an endless coding journey powered by **Python** and **C#**.

 ## 🚀 **About Me**

 As a self-taught developer, I enjoy diving into a wide range of technologies and constantly challenging myself with new projects.
 Currently working as a freelance programmer, I’m dedicated to making technology accessible and effective, even in unique contexts like **Cuba**.
-You’ll often find me creating projects that solve real-world problems, such as custom bots, automation tools, and even game mods.
+You’ll often find me creating projects that solve real-world problems, such as custom bots, automation tools, and even LLMs.

 - 🎮 Building custom **game automation tools** with **OpenCV** and **YOLOv8** for object recognition
 - 💻 Developing **CopyClip**—a Windows-like clipboard manager for **Linux** users
+- 💡 Created **BlueLights**, a Bluetooth-based library to control LED lights with **Bleak** in Python
+- 🧠 Training LLMs, including **Llama 3.1**, for custom language model solutions
 - 💼 Founder of **QvaByte**, a platform offering accessible tech solutions, including for Cuban users

 ## 🔧 **Tech Toolbox**